WonderWaffle4/WonderWaffle4/README.md

 Wear masks and be aware!
-The sucma is flying all across the world
+The sucma is flying all across the world!